Safety and Enjoyment

 Guests are required to abide by all posted rules and regulations and to follow the direction of Security Officers.

-- Smoking is restricted to one designated smoking area (see map).
+- Smoking and vaping are restricted to one designated area (see map).

 - Shoes and shirts are required.